dennyzhang/challenges-chef/README.md

 - Tasks:
 ```
 Start a VM, install chef facility
-create a dummy cookbook to install curl package
+create a dummy cookbook to install lsof package
+Before install lsof, run "apt-get update" by chef.
+Enforce rubocop and foodcritic for code static check
 ```

 ## Scenario-103: Enforce TDD For Your Chef Cookbooks